 Florence Cathedral is part of a UNESCO World Heritage Site covering the historic city centre of Florence.
 It is dedicated to Santa Maria del Fiore The locals call it the Duomo.

 Florence is synonymous with the Duomo which is a major tourist attraction.
 It is located in a busy area of Florence, Piazza del Duomo.
+The cathedral is a short walk of 800 metres from Santa Maria Novella train station.
 There are many shops and restaurants in the locality.

 Exterior of Florence Cathedral